Power of Attorney Apostille or Authentication Legalization

-If you're going to use a Canadian Power of Attorney abroad, you'll need to have it authenticated and legalized.
+If you're going to use a Canadian Power of Attorney abroad, you'll need to have it either apostilled or authenticated and legalized.
 This is to make sure that the document is legally recognized in a foreign country.
-The process of authentication and legalization is also known as Apostille or Attestation in other countries.
+The process of apostille or authentication and legalization is also known as Attestation in other countries.
 It's important to note that these terms are all equivalent to each other.

 The Hague Apostille Convention is an international treaty that provides for the simplified legalization of public documents.
 If you're asked to get an Apostille for your Power of Attorney, it means that you'll be using the document in a country that has signed the treaty.
-Unfortunately, Canada has not signed this treaty, so we use the older two-step process of authentication and legalization.
+Canada has recently signed this treaty, but for some countries we still use the older two-step process of authentication and legalization.

 Getting Help from the Canadian Experts